 What are Some Envo Mask Alternatives?

-There are few alternative reusable silicone masks that hold an N95 certification yet are smaller in form than a half-face respirator.
-The closest competitor is probably Stealth Mask which has higher filtration but I found it to not fit as well.
+Few alternative reusable silicone masks hold an N95 certification yet are smaller in form than a half-face respirator.
+The closest competitor is probably Stealth Mask which has higher filtration, but I found it not to fit as well.
+Another alternative is ElastoMaskPro, which, while technically a half-face respirator, is smaller than most.
+Finally, Flo Mask is comparable but does not yet hold an N95 certification (although it likely will in the near future).

 Can Envo Mask Be Washed?